- Many supply chain executives say end-to-end visibility is the number one requirement for a smart and responsive supply chain.

 You can use technology that exists today to augment legacy systems and create an agile, responsive, and intelligent supply chain.

 How can analytics and cross-silo thinking help you achieve agility and resiliency in your supply chain organization?
-In this episode of The Patient-Driven Supply Network podcast, Radhika Subramanian, Supply Chain Practice Leader at Slalom, a business and technology consulting firm, offers a step-by-step path to agility.
+In this episode of The Agile Supply Chain Podcast, Radhika Subramanian, Supply Chain Practice Leader at Slalom, a business and technology consulting firm, offers a step-by-step path to agility.
 She also explains why you don’t necessarily need to rip and replace your legacy systems to get there.

 Roddy Martin: Radhika, welcome to this thought leadership series that TraceLink is sponsoring.
 It's obviously very exciting to have supply chain thought leaders, industry thought leaders like yourself, talking about your experiences, your insights.

 In particular, one of the pieces on the table that we've teed up is this technology and vendor agnostic Agile Supply Chain Credo, which we're going to touch on.
 It gives us a great agenda, and especially in your domain of, "Where could analytics take us?"
 That is the hidden gem that I think we're going to see in the next couple of years.

 Welcome.
 It's a pleasure to have you from Slalom.
 I love your perspectives from the discussions we've had, so over to you to introduce yourself.

 Radhika Subramanian: Well, Roddy, thank you so much.
 First and foremost, thank you so much for inviting me to participate in this webinar.
 I'm absolutely delighted.

 My name is Radhika Subramanian.
 I am the supply chain practice leader for Slalom.
 Slalom is a global consulting firm, and we've got an amazing partnership with companies like AWS.
 We're, in fact, a premium partner.